softwaresuave/Practical-Powershell/README.md

-### Welcome to the powershell playground...
+### Welcome...

-Collection of powershell scripts that are seperate from one another.
+This is a collection of powershell scripts that are seperate from one another.
 <br/>

 An explanation of each script is given in the output or commented in the code.